adammurdoch/kotlin-tools/libs/cli-app/README.md

 # CLI Application library

-A small framework to help implement a CLI application, for JVM 11+, macOS, Linux and Windows.
+A small framework to help implement a CLI application using Kotlin, for JVM 11+, macOS, Linux and Windows.

-Adds support for:
+Extends the [cli-args](../cli-args) library and adds support for:

 - Command line argument parsing
 - Help messages